 Students will submit photography projects surrounding composition, art elements and art principles and a technical project focused on creating movement and deliberate blur.
 The theoretical aspect focuses on writing a visual analysis and researching an influential photographer.
-Students will finish Year 10 Photography with an end of semester examination.

 Photography: \$30

 ENGLISH